Jon Spencer Blues Explosion: Formation

+First albums (1991–1992)

 The band had been playing together for six months when they had their first recording session with Kramer at Noise NY, New York in July 1991 and recorded fourteen songs over the course of three hours, "only doing second takes here and there, we didn't even go to the mixing board".
 This session was issued in its entirety as the first album by The Jon Spencer Blues Explosion, A Reverse Willie Horton.
 This was an unofficial album issued by "Pubic Pop Can", at some point between late 1991 and early 1992, in an edition of 500 or 1000 copies (the figure varies between sources).
 It has been suggested that the source of the bootleg was a dubbed copy of a cassette that Jon Spencer let somebody copy during a tour with the Gibson Bros. in August 1991.

 The front cover image on the album is a negative of Clarence Thomas, his wife, and George Bush at Thomas' swearing in ceremony for the Supreme Court on October 19, 1991, with the title and artist written in a typewriter style font.
 The rear sleeve features hand-written titles and label information over the top of a photograph of a topless woman.
 Both front and rear artwork are pasted onto a plain black sleeve.
 The title refers to the convicted felon William R. Horton who was used extensively for political advertisements during the 1988 presidential campaign.

-The second session was recorded by Steve Albini at the Waterfront, Hoboken, NJ in November/December 1991.
+The second session was recorded by Steve Albini at the Waterfront, Hoboken, New Jersey, in November/December 1991.
 Tracks from both the Kramer and Albini sessions were then officially issued on the Caroline (US) / Hut (UK) release The Jon Spencer Blues Explosion; in larger amounts by Crypt Records as Crypt Style; and in an alternate version of Crypt Style by 1 + 2 Records (Japan), including the track "Colty" which was unavailable elsewhere until the 2010 Shout!
 Factory release of Year One which compiled every released track from both sessions with the exception of an alternate take of "Feeling of Love" (released on Dirty Shirt Rock N Roll: The First Ten Years).